emanuele-f/winsymcli/README.md

 int @ws2_32.lib WSAStartup(WORD wVersionRequested, LPWSADATA lpWSAData)
 ```

+*Note*: the library name may be inaccurate as the symbol may be defined in multiple
+libraries

 ## How it works

 It parses the [WineAPI](https://source.winehq.org/WineAPI) library files to extract symbols